 District-wide energy and operational resilience is becoming a growing concern for school districts.
-As administrators recognize the strain of losing uptime in their facilities and the costly consequences of lost power, they may not recognize the resilience they seek is not out of reach.
-In fact, many schools have already done a combination of two critical resilience-building activities:
+But while administrators recognize the strain of losing uptime in their facilities and the costly consequences of lost power, they may not recognize the resilience they seek is not out of reach.

 - The formation of emergency preparedness plans